BryanC21/Linux-VMX-capabilities/README.md

 Questions
 1. I worked on this alone.
-2. Describe in detail the steps you used to complete the assignment.
-Consider your reader to be someone skilled in software development but otherwise unfamiliar with the assignment.
-Good answers to this question will be recipes that someone can follow to reproduce your development steps.
-Note: I may decide to follow these instructions for random assignments, so you should make sure they are accurate
-This project checks various MSRs in Intel processors to find vmx capability support.
+2. This project checks various MSRs in Intel processors to find vmx capability support.
 The program will run as a kernel module and tell the user if the controll can be set or cleared.
 To complete this assignment I first started by using the cmpe283-1.c and Makefile provided for this assignment.
 My next step was finding all the MSR addresses for Entry / Exit / Procbased / Secondary Procbased / Tertiary Procbased / Pinbased controls.
 I did not include Tertiary Procbased capabilities in my test as my CPU did not support it, the check is in the code just commented out.
 After this I copied the bit positions and command pairs from the Intel SDM, and wrote them into my capability_info structs.
 Then, I added code to check all the MSRs.
 To test this code I created an Ubuntu Virtual Machine using VMWARE on my Intel based Mac with nested virtualization enabled.
 I then used the following steps to run this C file and check for vmx capabilities.

 ## Steps
 * Have a Linux VM or Local Linux Machine